crunchdao/datacrunch-notebooks/README.md

-# About Datacrunch
+# About CrunchDAO

-"The first truly open hedge fund"
+CrunchDAO is a market neutral hedge fund controled by a DAO of datascientists.

+The DAO is openly sharing data.
+Participants can collect and try to build model on the top of the fund investement strategies.

+Participants are rewarded with $CRUNCH tokens according to the correlation of their predictions and the markets.

 Join the adventure here: [Join](https://tournament.crunchdao.com/)

-# Datacrunch-notebooks
+# CrunchDAO-notebooks

-This repository contains jupyter notebooks provided by the Datacrunch crew.
+This repository contains jupyter notebooks provided by CrunchDAO members.

 ## Installation (Google Colab)